Sakura Watch, April 24, 2017 - peak bloom has begun

 Tuesday calls for light rain is forecast which shouldn't be many problems for the existing blossoms in bloom.
 The closed ones will have not to trouble to fend off the showers until it gets to a warmer weekend.
 Thursday is currently forecast as a more significant rainfall which may be responsible for knocking off many of the presently open cherry blossoms.

 When should I go and what will I see

 Here is a breakdown of my predictions for the coming 2 weeks:

-Monday to Wednesday (April 24-26) will be best time to take in the largest grove along the big, winding hill known as Hillside Trail or Cherry Hill.
-The sakura trees near the sportsfields always serve as a welcome opening act to the main show at Cherry Hill, and there a plenty to enjoy as these trees still are among the fullest when they bloom.
+Monday to Wednesday (April 24-26) will be the best time to take in the largest grove along the big, winding hill known as Hillside Trail or Cherry Hill.
+The sakura trees near the sports fields always serve as a welcome opening act to the main show at Cherry Hill, and there are plenty to enjoy as these trees still are among the fullest when they bloom.

 Thursday to Friday (April 27-28) will be the days we all keep our fingers crossed to see what the weather holds.
 Will heavy rains and strong winds blow knock off the cherry blossoms already open?
 Or if the forecast changes for the better and temperatures warm up will the bloom fill out even more?
 We'll have to wait and see.